ambercouch/ac-advanced-flamingo-settings/readme.txt

 - Enhanced settings panel.

 == Upgrade Notice ==

+= 1.4.0 =
+Adds persistent file uploads for Contact Form 7 and clickable file links in Flamingo messages.

 = 1.3.0 =
 Faster imports with batch processing and better duplicate detection.
 Import progress indicators and notifications are now more reliable for large datasets.